Brazelton-Lab/bio_utils/Documentation/Core_Documentation/Script_Requirements.md

 and return data but never perform an ultimatum.
 The developer needs to have maximal control over their script; they should not have to worry about tools manipulating the flow of their program.
-As an example, all functions in the iterators sub-package used to exit the program if a file could not be validated because it assumed that if a file was incorrectly formatted, the program calling it would crash downstream.
+As an example, all functions in the verifiers sub-package used to exit the program if a file could not be validated because it assumed that if a file was incorrectly formatted, the program calling it would crash downstream.
 This assumption is not always valid and such a drastic change in program flow should never be assumed.
 Now all the